joswinprince/java/README.md

 SPRING_HOME = D:\java\spring-2.7.4

 ```
-Append sPRING path in the path variable of the environment variable
+Append Spring path in the path variable of the environment variable
 ```
 D:\java\spring-2.7.4